MSaurus/my-tab/README.md

 ### Prerequisites
 These are the tools you need to build the extension

-- Latest version 14 of Node.js
+- Latest LTS version of Node.js (14.x.x)
 - Latest version of npm
 - Firefox